SmithWillSuffice/ohanga-pai/content/questions/001_basic_ohangapai.md

    This effectively fixes the interest rate ceiling provided there is no commercial banking monopolist, via competitive pressure on banks competing for customer debtors.
-   - Regulating reserve balances, or IRMA, through Treasury bond operations to fix the interest rate floor.
+   - Regulating reserve balances, or IRMA (interest rate maintenance accounts), through Treasury bond operations to fix the interest rate floor.
 3. In New Zealand the practice is typically for the NZ government to fix prices and let quantity of NZD float.